 When providing positive feedback, be specific.
 Employees should understand what sort of skills, actions, or gestures generated the positive response so they know how to keep it up.
 If possible, mention particular skills, feedback, and data to back up your positive feedback.

-Here are our favourite providing feedback to employees examples.
+Here are some of our favourite opportunities for providing feedback to employees, with examples:

 1. You notice an employee performing well at a particular task